Reproduction Hub

 How CIDR synchronization actually works

-When the CIDR is pulled, the prostaglandin (PGF2α) injection causes luteolysis — it kills the corpus luteum if one is present, dropping progesterone rapidly.
-The follow-up GnRH injection 48 hours later then drives synchronized ovulation from the dominant follicle that developed during the CIDR period.
-The goal is to get the entire herd ovulating within a tight window, so that embryo age at transfer (for ET) or insemination timing (for AI) lines up accurately with the cows' actual stage of cycle.
+When the CIDR comes out, the prostaglandin (PG) injection kills any CL the cow has at that point, which drops her progesterone fast.
+The second GnRH about 48 hours later then triggers a synchronized ovulation from the largest follicle that developed during the CIDR week.
+The whole goal is to get the group ovulating in a tight window, so the embryo age at transfer (for ET) or the AI timing (for AI) lines up with where the cows actually are in their cycle.

 Protocol Reference